Henry Highland Garnet

+Biography

 Early life and education

 Henry Garnet was born into slavery in Chesterville (then New Market), Kent County, Maryland, on December 23, 1815. "[H]is grandfather was an African chief and warrior, and in a tribal fight he was captured and sold to slave-traders who brought him to this continent where he was owned by Colonel William Spencer."
 According to James McCune Smith, Garnet's father was George Trusty and his enslaved mother was "a woman of extraordinary energy."

 In 1824, the family, which included a total of 11 members, secured permission to attend a funeral, and from there they all escaped in a covered wagon, via Wilmington, Delaware, where they were helped by the Quaker and Underground Railroad stationmaster Thomas Garrett.

 When Garnet was ten years old, his family reunited and moved to New York City, where from 1826 through 1831, Garnet attended the African Free School.
-His education there was interrupted in 1828 when Garnet had to find employment, twice making the sea route to Cuba as a cabin boy and once as a cook and steward on a schooner running between New York City and Alexandria, Virginia.
-It was when he returned from the latter voyage in 1829 that he found that his family had been located by slave hunters.
+His education there was interrupted in 1828 when Garnet had to find employment, traveling twice to Cuba as a cabin boy, and once as a cook and steward on a schooner running between New York City and Alexandria, Virginia.
+When he returned from the latter voyage in 1829, Garnet found that his family had been located by slave hunters.
 His sister, Eliza (born Mary), was arrested, but was able to free herself by proving residence in the free state of New York.
 His father jumped off of the roof of a two-story building to escape the slave catchers.
 Garnet, likely with his mother in mind, who had escaped by running to a corner store, took a knife and walked onto Broadway, waiting to be found and confronted by the slave catchers.
 His friends found him instead and took him out of the city to Jericho, Long Island, where he stayed under the protection of Quaker Thomas Willis.
 He then became an indentured servant to Captain Epenetus Smith of Smithtown, Long Island, but suffered an injury to his right leg and managed to be released from his indentures later in 1829, whereupon he returned to the African Free School for a year.

 While in school, Garnet began his career in abolitionism.
 His classmates at the African Free School included Charles L. Reason, George T. Downing, and Ira Aldridge.
 From 1831, he continued his studies at the Phoenix High School for Colored Youth.
-While a student there he began to attend a Sunday school at the First Colored Presbyterian Church and was baptized as a Christian by Reverend Theodore Sedgwick Wright, with whom he was friends for the remainder of Wright's life.
+While a student there he began to attend a Sunday school at the First Colored Presbyterian Church, also known as Shiloh Presbyterian Church, the first African American Presbyterian Church in New York City, and was baptized as a Christian by Reverend Theodore Sedgwick Wright, with whom he was friends for the remainder of Wright's life.